 An ancient hidden gem left much unnoticed in the European tourism ads.
-Ghent is a city that is so rich in history, art, culture and preserved medieval and modern architecture that it can be a little hard to understand why it is not as popular as Bruges as a place to visit.
+Ghent is a city that is so rich in history, art, culture and preserved medieval and modern architecture that it can be a little hard to understand why it is not as popular as places like Bruges as a place to visit.
+(Check out my 10 Things to do in Bruges post here.)

 While in the research phase of our European trip planning it was difficult to decide where to set up a home base.
 We both agreed we wanted to stay in Belgium for a full week and explore the different cities that were of interest to us.
 However, the commercial business big city feel of Brussels did not appeal to us and the prices to stay in Bruges were not very attractive either.
 Then I discovered Ghent!
 Perfection!